-- Policies and regulations that guide stroke treatment vary widely by state. - Many states do not have clear protocols in place to ensure a person experiencing a severe stroke is transported directly to a Level 1 stroke center, where they would have access to a specially trained neuroendovascular care team that can help them 24/7/365. - While a stroke patient might live near a facility that is best equipped to help them, they may be brought to one that is simply closer.
+- Policies and regulations guiding stroke treatment vary by EMS region and by state. - Because of the Get Ahead of Stroke® campaign's success, half the states across the country now have (or are finalizing) updated statewide protocols that ensure patients experiencing a critical stroke such as ELVO are transported directly to Level 1 stroke centers.
+Conversely, half the states in the U.S. still lack statewide protocols to effectively transport critical stroke patients to Level 1 stroke centers staffed by highly trained neurointerventional care teams who can provide care 24/7/365. - While a stroke patient might live near a facility that is best equipped to help them, they may be brought to one that is simply closer.
 The time lost in transfer from the nearest hospital to the best-equipped Level 1 facility that can help them jeopardizes a patient's chance of recovery. - Overall, the campaign has helped improve stroke care policies in the following states: - Ohio: Passed legislation in 2021 (SB 21) directing the State Board of Emergency Medical, Fire, and Transportation Services to develop guidelines for the assessment, triage and transport of stroke patients, including those with ELVO. - North Carolina: Secured inclusion of recommendations related to triaging and transporting stroke patients, including those with ELVO, within the state's updated Stroke and LVO Stroke EMS Triage and Destination Plan that took effect in October 2021. - Pennsylvania: Secured inclusion of recommendations related to effective triage and transport of stroke patients with ELVO within the state's updated Basic Life Support (BLS) protocols adopted by the state Bureau of EMS Services in 2021. - Florida: Passed legislation in 2019 to improve stroke care protocols statewide. - Virginia: Secured inclusion of recommended triage and transport protocols for stroke within the 2019 Virginia Stroke Improvement Report released by the Virginia Department of Health and Governor Ralph Northam's office.
-Since then, seven of the state's 11 regional EMS councils adopted new protocols specific to their jurisdictions based on the guidance outlined in the report. - Tennessee: Passed legislation in 2018 that improved the statewide triage and transport protocol for stroke patients, including those afflicted with ELVO. - Arizona: Adopted an administrative rule in the State Department of Health Services in 2017 that updated stroke protocols to include guidance for patients with ELVO.
+Since then, seven of the state's 11 regional EMS councils adopted new protocols specific to their jurisdictions based on the guidance outlined in the report.